This is my first blog post so I better introduce myself and Ruby Tuesday Social.

-My background is in Marketing and IT for leisure and travel organisations (with a brief stint in security…snoozeville) I had also been doing ALOT of free marketing work for friends and family over the years.
+My background is in Marketing and IT for leisure and travel organisations.
+I had also been doing ALOT of free marketing work for friends and family over the years.
 A builder/joiner/plumber/electrician and someone who has some knowhow about digital marketing are the best kinds of people to have in your inner circle.

-More recently for the last three years I have been managing marketing for my parents business and being paid in food, which is a very good incentive to do a cracking job and learn everything about websites and social media.
-So sat on the M62, a lightbulb moment when i was scheduling posts on Facebook and setting up ads as I was going to be there a while (I wasn’t driving) … Im pretty good at this… They wouldn’t be as half as successful without me… I could get paid in real money instead of roast dinners…
+More recently for the last three years I have been managing the social media, marketing and pretty much all the customer comms for a successful family venture.
+So sat on the M62, a lightbulb moment when I was scheduling posts on Facebook as I was going to be there a while (I wasn’t driving) I thought, I’m pretty good at this… They wouldn’t be as half as successful without me… I could do this all the time and help other start ups and small business.

 Why Ruby Tuesday?

 So my Ruby was born on a Tuesday.
 She was always going to be called Ruby in my head and the fact she was born on a Tuesday (remember that Rolling Stones song?
-You should immediately go on spotify to listen) sealed the deal for me and obviously as I had done the hard graft so my wish was granted.
-Setting this business up has fulfilled some of my many itches for self improvement.
-It’s a step into this flexible lifestyle I see so many woman shouting about on social media.
-I want to be in this club for my Ruby, born on a Tuesday, to not endure trips on the M62 or any other waste of our family time.
+You should immediately go on Spotify to listen) sealed the deal for me and obviously as I had done the hard graft so my wish was granted.

 What I did next

-From August – December 2019, I had spent about a grand on courses (www.digitalmums.com and www.jointhebub.com) , read everything else on the internet about social and started testing strategy on the family business and my own social accounts.
+From August – December 2019, I had completed specific training in Social Media and Facebook Advertising (www.digitalmums.com and www.jointhehub.com) , read everything else on the internet about social and started testing strategy on the family business and my own social accounts.
 I also built a website, sorted out a mailing list, attended several networking events (and started organising my own) and here we are in 2020.

 I’m looking to work with local businesses in Huddersfield and help them build an engaged online audience so they can grow and live the lifestyle they want.
 If I sound like your cup of tea email me at lucy@rubytuesdaysocial or find me on Instagram and Facebook @RubyTuesdaySocial